apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 [CAS Commandline Shell](../installation/Configuring-Commandline-Shell.html) is now able to generate signed JWTs using a given JSON Webkeystore.

+### Pattern Matching Attribute Release Policy

+Attribute bundles can now be released to application using a *pattern matching* policy that primarily operates on the attribute's value(s), and optionally applies transformation rules on each value before assembling the final result.
+[See this guide](../integration/Attribute-Release-Policies.html) for more.

 ### Integration Testing & Docker Images

 The following Docker images, used for integration testing, are now upgraded to their latest version: